approvals/ApprovalTests.cpp/doc/ToString.md

 ## How Approval Tests converts your objects to strings

-The process from your input to the final output looks like:
+The process from your input to the final output looks like this - You can customize the string at any of these 4 points:

 1. Input
 1. The TApprovals class has a template parameter StringConverter
 1. Approvals uses the default StringMaker
 1. StringMaker converts via std::ostream operator (<<)

-You can customize the string at any of these 4 points.

 ## Pass in a string